bonitasoft/bonita-doc/md/performance-tuning.md

 ##### REST

-This method of accessing the Bonita BPM capabilities is not yet integrated as an engine service but exists as a web application service accessed using the [Web REST API](rest-api-overview.md).
+This method of accessing the Bonita capabilities is not yet integrated as an engine service but exists as a web application service accessed using the [Web REST API](rest-api-overview.md).
 No details are provided here as it is currently out of scope.
 In general, the constraints are almost the same as for the HTTP mode, but we do not provide any Java client for this access mode.